Autism. Autism Spectrum Disorder

 How is autism diagnosed?

-In addition, complementary evaluations such as auditory, visual, neurological and molecular biology tests are recommended to rule out other medical conditions.
+Criteria from manuals such as the DSM-5 are followed, which requires symptoms in social interaction, communication and repetitive behaviours, considering age.
+Auditory, visual, neurological and molecular biology tests are also recommended to rule out other conditions.

 Where do we treat it?